FOSSBilling/config-generator/README.md

 ## How to customize the templates

 ## How to deploy
+### Production
+The website will be rebuilt automatically after every push and deployed to Vercel.
+Outside contributors don't need to do anything to get the website deployed.

+### Testing locally
+1. Clone the repository
+2. Run `npm install` to install the dependencies
+3. Run `npm run dev` to start the development server
+4. Open `localhost:3000` in your browser

 ## Licensing
 This tool is open source software and is released under the Apache v2.0 license.
 See [LICENSE](LICENSE) for the full license terms.